perryn/blinky/README.md

 == How Do I install blinky?

-=== 1) Install support for lib-usb-0.1 (http://www.libusb.org)
+=== 1) Install support for lib-usb-1.0 (http://www.libusb.org)

 ==== OSX and Linux

-Install lib-usb-1.0 and the lib-usb-compat-0.1 layer with your favourite package manager.
+Install lib-usb-1.0 with your favourite package manager.

 For example, on OSX

-  brew install libusb-compat
+  brew install libusb

 ==== Windows